zombiemortar/PrintFlow/PrintFlow_Administrative_User_Manual.md

 - Removes all user accounts except default admin
 - Clears all orders and order queue data
 - Resets system configuration to defaults
+- Creates a new default admin account (username: admin, password: admin)

 #### Performing a Factory Reset
-1. Access the Factory Reset function (admin-only)
+1. Access the Factory Reset function (admin-only, visible only to admin users)
-2. Read the warning message carefully
+2. Read the comprehensive warning message carefully
-3. Confirm the action in the dialog
+3. Confirm the action in the first dialog
+4. Provide final confirmation in the second dialog
-4. System will reset and restart with default settings
+5. System will reset and redirect to login screen with default settings

 ### Data Backup and Recovery
 - **Automatic Backups**: System creates timestamped backups automatically